Skip to main content

 Sponsored Organizations

 Sponsored Organizations are those considered to be critical to the mission and culture of the university.
 These organizations have a substantial relationship with W&M because of their role in representing the university or in presenting events that are considered to be an integral part of the institution.
-These organizations have a defined relationship with a university department or office.
+These organizations have a defined relationship with a university department or office and must have advisory support.
 The activities and initiatives of these organizations are considered to be more complex because of their scope and perceived association with the university.
-These organizations must have advisory support.
-The organization's purpose and impact serves a broad segment of the campus community, not just its membership.
+The organization's primary purpose and impact serves a broad segment of the campus community, not just its membership.

 Affiliated Organizations

-• Affiliated-Green: The activities and initiatives of these organizations are considered to carry moderate level of complexity in relation to their nature and/or scope.
+• Affiliated-Green: Typical activities and initiatives of these organizations are considered to carry moderate level of complexity in relation to their nature and/or scope including, but not limited to, affiliation with an external entity, travel, risk associated with mission-aligned activities or operations, and fiscal assets or obligations.
 These organizations may have a close relationship with a university department or office.
-It is recommended that these organizations identify advisory support.
+It is strongly recommended that these organizations identify a campus advisor for support.
 These groups have the opportunity to balance the interests of both their membership and possibly the larger campus community.

-• Affiliated-Gold: The activities and initiatives of these organizations are considered to carry a lower level of complexity due to their more narrow scope.
+• Affiliated-Gold: The activities and initiatives of these organizations are considered to carry a lower level of complexity due to their narrower scope.
 These organizations primarily serve the interests of their members and are capable of operating with minimal support.

 Campus Recreation Sport Clubs (CRSC)